A complete guide to OCR A-Level Physics

 OCR A-Level Physics Practical Activity Groups (PAGs)

-- PAG 4: Investigating electrical components (IV characteristics)
+- PAG 4: Investigating electrical circuits

-- PAG 5: Investigating internal resistance of a cell
+- PAG 5: Investigating waves

-- PAG 6: Investigating stationary waves on a string
+- PAG 6: Investigating quantum effects

-- PAG 7: Investigating simple harmonic motion
+- PAG 7: Investigating ionising radiation

-- PAG 8: Investigating Boyle's law and Charles's law
+- PAG 8: Investigating gases

-- PAG 9: Investigating charge and discharge of capacitors
+- PAG 9: Investigating capacitors

-- PAG 10: Investigating force on a current-carrying conductor
+- PAG 10: Investigating simple harmonic motion

-- PAG 12: Choice of investigation
+- PAG 12: Research skills

 Mathematical content